 - Pick the style – the how to, the list, the topical, the controversial

 - Test it – try using 2 different headlines in an A/B split test, see which one works better or simply ask some people you trust

 The headline is also important when talking about responsive content.
-The headline is what transcends all device restrictions.
+A headline is what transcends all device restrictions.

-The headline will appear on any screen.
-The headline is what the search engines will use to list your content in the search results.
-The headline is what people will copy and paste when sharing your content with their fans and followers.
+The headline will appear on any screen and is what the search engines will use to list your content in the search results.
+It’s what people will copy and paste when sharing your content with their fans and followers.
 Yes, it is that important.

 The lede – the hook, the first sentence or two of the post